connor15mcc/dashboards/README.md

 ### Tips
 - You should create a `.env` file with `SECRET_KEY=your_key_here`
 - Passing any arguments to `launch.py` will launch the program in debug mode
+- You can utilize flask-migrate through `py -m flask db...`
+  - When using Windows Powershell, you must set the environment variable with the following syntax: `$env:FLASK_APP = "launch"`

 ## Resumes